ALERT: We are experiencing difficulties receiving phone calls from certain service providers at this time.

 In Milwaukee Public Schools, deaf and hard-of-hearing (DHH) services are provided to students with hearing impairments.

-The MPS Home and Hospital Instruction Program services are available for any child residing in a hospital or another setting considered being a “child’s home” located in Milwaukee.
-Home and Hospital Instruction services are designed for Milwaukee residents enrolled in MPS public schools.
-Students confined to a hospital in the city may also be served if the parent/guardian enrolls the student in a MPS public school.
+The MPS Home and Hospital Instruction Program services are available for any child residing in a hospital or another setting that is being considered a “child’s home” located in Milwaukee.
+Home and Hospital Instruction Program services are designed for Milwaukee residents enrolled in MPS public schools.
+Students confined to a hospital in the city may also be served if the parent/guardian enrolls the student in an MPS public school.

 MPS offers services to homeless families through school-based and centrally-based programs.
 Homeless children have many rights and are eligible for many services under the McKinney-Vento Homeless Assistance Act.

-The International Baccalaureate (IB) program sponsored by the International Baccalaureate (formerly the International Baccalaureate Organization (IBO) is used in IB World Schools around the globe.
-Schools complete a lengthy application and authorization process to become authorized offer one of the four standardized IB programs
+The International Baccalaureate (IB) program sponsored by the International Baccalaureate is used in IB World Schools around the globe.
+Schools complete a lengthy application and authorization process to become authorized to offer one of the four standardized IB programs.

-Milwaukee Public Schools has long been known for its award winning language immersion specialty schools, which offer full immersion in French, German and Spanish and partial immersion in Mandarin Chinese and Italian.
+Milwaukee Public Schools has long been known for its award-winning language immersion specialty schools, which offer full immersion in French, German, and Spanish and partial immersion in Italian.
 In a language immersion school, students learn core subjects in the target language.

 Staff members at the Lau Compliance Office enroll children who speak any home language other than English and screens students for ESL services.

-The Division of Library Media Services provides leadership in developing PreK-12 school library media programs to support student achievement.
+The Division of Library Media Services provides leadership in developing pre-K through grade 12 school library media programs to support student achievement.